MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-S-Special-Rules-StatesEligibility-Determinations-Subsidies-General-Payment-Provisions/section-423.910.md

 ##### § 423.910 Requirements. #####

-Link to an amendment published at 85 FR 25634, May 1, 2020.

 (a) *General rule.* Each of the 50 States and the District of Columbia is required to provide for payment to CMS a phased-down contribution to defray a portion of the Medicare drug expenditures for individuals whose projected Medicaid drug coverage is assumed by Medicare Part D.

-(b) *State contribution payment* -
+(b) *State contribution payment*—

 (1) *Calculation of payment.* The State contribution payment is calculated by CMS on a monthly basis, as indicated in the following chart.
-For States that do not meet the monthly reporting requirement for the monthly enrollment reporting, the State contribution payment is calculated using a methodology determined by CMS.
+For States that do not meet state enrollment reporting requirement described in paragraph (d) of this section, the State contribution payment is calculated using a methodology determined by CMS.

-Illustrative Calculation of State Phased-down Monthly Contribution for 2006

 |      |                                                                                                            Item                                                                                                            |Illustrative Value|                    Source                    |
 |------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|----------------------------------------------|